I wasn’t really feeling like writing a philosophical thing today, but I started writing and realized it was coming easier than I thought.

 -Finished Tutorial #3!

--The tutorial is getting complex as fuck, so debugging at this stage was pretty rough.
+-The tutorial is getting really complex, so debugging at this stage was pretty rough.
 Yes, I got stuck multiple times almost literally copy-pasting from a tutorial.

 -Yo.
 The block moves.
 I made a quick little website so you can see it here. (eventually, when GitHub Pages decides to bring my site to life.)